Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory: Selection of a Reference Frame

-The second requirement will now be considered.
-Synchronous coordinates possess the property that the space-space components, $R_{ij}$, of the four-dimensional Ricci curvature tensor, $R_{\mu\nu}$, are partitioned into two distinct parts.
-One part exclusively comprises the time derivatives of the spatial metric tensor, $g_{ij}$, while the second part is the Ricci curvature tensor of the three-dimensional subspaces, denoted by ${^3\!}R_{ij}$.
-This is demonstrated in Ref.~\cite{I.12}, \S~97.
-As the perturbations of the spatial metric tensor and the spatial Ricci tensor are also tensors (see Sec.~\ref{sec:lin-einstein-eq}), the covariant decomposition theorems in Refs.~\cite{AIHPA_1974__21_4_319_0,SteWa,Stewart} may be employed to decompose these perturbed tensors into their scalar, vector, and tensor parts.
-This decomposition permits the system of linearized Einstein equations and conservation laws to be decomposed into three independent systems, each of which describes the evolution of scalar, vector, and tensor perturbations.
-As will be demonstrated in Sec.~\ref{sec:decomp-h-u}, only scalar perturbations are associated with density perturbations.
-Accordingly, it is sufficient to consider the system for scalar perturbations~(\ref{subeq:pertub-flrw}).
-The aforementioned system is more straightforward to utilize than the original set of equations~(\ref{subeq:basis}), thus facilitating the derivation of the evolution equations for density fluctuations in synchronous coordinates in comparison to any other coordinate system.
-In view of the fact that synchronous coordinates are likewise compatible with Newton's theory of gravitation, they will be employed in the derivation of the primary result~(\ref{subeq:final}).
+Secondly, in synchronous coordinates the space-space components $R_{ij}$ of the four-dimensional Ricci tensor $R_{\mu\nu}$ are partitioned into two distinct parts.
+One part exclusively comprises the time derivatives of the spatial metric tensor $g_{ij}$ while the second part is the Ricci tensor~${^3\!}R_{ij}$ of the three-dimensional subspaces.
+This is demonstrated in Ref.\,\cite{I.12}, \S\,97.
+This implies that the spatial metric and Ricci tensor perturbations are both tensors.
+Furthermore, the spatial part of the fluid four-vector is a vector in synchronous coordinates.
+This allows us to apply the decomposition theorem for second-rank, symmetric three-tensors and the Helmholtz theorem to decompose the fluid vector.
+Using these theorems, it is shown that the linearized Einstein equations and conservation laws can be decomposed into three mutually exclusive systems: one for tensor perturbations, one for vector perturbations, and one for scalar perturbations.
+Next, it will be demonstrated that only scalar perturbations are associated with density perturbations.
+Therefore, when studying density perturbations, it is sufficient to consider the evolution equations for scalar perturbations.
+This system is easier to use than the original set of equations, thus facilitating the derivation of a cosmological perturbation theory.
+Because synchronous coordinates are also compatible with Newtonian gravity, they will be used from this point onward.